ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

                 return depseudonymizedPii;
             }

-            // Delete the PII by providing the pseudonymized identifier. var deleteStatus = privacy:delete(piiStore, pseudonymizedPii);
+            // Deletes the PII by providing the pseudonymized identifier. var deleteStatus = privacy:delete(piiStore, pseudonymizedPii);
             if (deleteStatus is error) {
                 return deleteStatus;